Persian Tiles Wrap

 This kit includes a colour-printed pattern card with full instructions and all the Alice Starmore 2 Ply Hebridean™ yarn required to make the Persian Tiles in your chosen colours.

 This design is available in any two colours of Hebridean 2 Ply.
-It is shown here in a grey and blue version, in a gold version of a Main Colour of Golden Plover with Contrast of Spindrift and a red version.
-Currently the Gold version is available, as are other options with your own colour choices.
+It is shown here in a dark green version of a Main Colour of Lapwing and a contrast of Golden Plover, in a gold version of a Main Colour of Golden Plover with Contrast of Spindrift and a red version.
+Currently the Green and Gold versions are available, and a similar Red version can be made using Red Rattle (in place of the Sea Anemone shown in the images) and Corncrake.
+This design is also available in a choice of any two of our available Hebridean 2 Ply colours.
 Please click the link below for a digital shadecard showing all of our Hebridean 2 Ply colours:

 Click here for a digital shadecard of all Hebridean 2 Ply colours.

-The grey/blue Persian Tiles example is shown with a Briodag Hat Set and a Polaris Cardigan, and with a Faroe pullover, Hirta gloves and St Agnes Eve hat and the gold version is shown with a Hirta Hat Set, and also with an Oregon Autumn Vest, Mary Tudor beret and Oregon Autumn handwarmers, all from our Patterncard Kit section.
+The grey/blue Persian Tiles example is shown with a Gleann Mor Cardigan, Conachair Collar and Briodag Gloves and Scarf, and the gold version is shown with a Hirta Hat Set, and also with an Oregon Autumn Vest, Mary Tudor beret and Oregon Autumn handwarmers, all from our Patterncard Kit section.

 Visit our Video Tutorials section for tutorials on a variety of knitting techniques to help you with your projects.